Electronic waste recycling: History

 Although consumer electronics such as the radio have been popular since the 1920s, recycling was almost unheard of until the early 1990s.
 At the end of the 1970s, the accelerating pace of domestic consumer electronics drastically shortened the lifespan of electronics such as TVs, VCRs and audio.
-New innovations appeared more quickly, making older equipment considered obsolete.
+New innovations appeared more quickly, making older equipment obsolete.
 Increased complexity and sophistication of manufacture made local repair more difficult.
 The retail market shifted gradually, but substantially, from a few high-value items that were cherished for years and repaired when necessary, to short-lived items that were rapidly replaced owing to wear or simply fashion, and discarded rather than repaired.
 This was particularly evident in computing, highlighted by Moore's Law.
-In 1988 two severe incidents highlighted the approaching e-waste crisis.
-The cargo barge Khian Sea, was loaded with more than 14,000 tons of toxic ash from Pennsylvania which had been refused acceptance in New Jersey and the Caribbean.
+In 1988, two severe incidents highlighted the approaching e-waste crisis.
+The cargo barge Khian Sea was loaded with more than 14,000 tons of toxic ash from Pennsylvania, which had been refused acceptance in New Jersey and the Caribbean.
 After sailing for 16 months, all the waste was dumped as "topsoil fertiliser" in Haiti and in the Bay of Bengal by November 1988.
-In June 1988, a large illegal toxic waste dump which had been created by an Italian company was discovered.
+In June 1988, a large illegal toxic waste dump, which had been created by an Italian company, was discovered.
 This led to the formation of the Basel Convention to stem the flow of poisonous substances from developed countries in 1989.

 In 1991, the first electronic waste recycling system was implemented in Switzerland, beginning with collection of old refrigerators but gradually expanding to cover all devices.
 The organisation SWICO handles the programme, and is a partnership between IT retailers.

-The first publication to report the recycling of computers and electronic waste was published on the front page of the New York Times on April 14, 1993 by columnist Steve Lohr.
+The first publication to report the recycling of computers and electronic waste was published on the front page of the New York Times on April 14, 1993, by columnist Steve Lohr.
 It detailed the work of Advanced Recovery Inc., a small recycler, in trying to safely dismantle computers, even if most waste was landfilled.
 Several other companies emerged in the early 1990s, chiefly in Europe, where national 'take back' laws compelled retailers to use them.

-After these schemes were set up, many countries did not have the capacity to deal with the sheer quantity of e-waste they generated or its hazardous nature.
+After these schemes were set up, many countries could not deal with the sheer quantity of e-waste they generated or its hazardous nature.
 They began to export the problem to developing countries without enforced environmental legislation.
-This is cheaper: the cost of recycling of computer monitors in the US is ten times more than in China.
-Demand in Asia for electronic waste began to grow when scrap yards found they could extract valuable substances such as copper, iron, silicon, nickel and gold, during the recycling process.
+This is cheaper: the cost of recycling computer monitors in the US is ten times more than in China.
+Demand in Asia for electronic waste began to grow when scrap yards found they could extract valuable substances such as copper, iron, silicon, nickel, and gold during the recycling process.